 It’s way too easy to spend a fortune on shoes that look good one minute but fall apart the next, and far too hard to figure out which ones are worth the investment and will actually hold up.

 Unfortunately, you probably don’t have the time, money or closet space to try out dozens of different brands and put their shoes through the ringer.

 I spent about a month walking around my neighborhood, office and everywhere in between so I could put together a thorough review of two different styles of Beckett Simonon shoes.

-So without further ado, scroll down to check out my Beckett Simonon Durant review and find out if these shoes are worth shelling out for.
+Keep reading to check out my full Beckett Simonon review and find out if these shoes are worth shelling out for.